goanpeca/ATE.org/README.md

 It also has **full** support for `sensor` [testing](https://www.basicairdata.eu/introduction-to-sensor-testing/) !

-It is implemented as a set of libraries **AND** a plug-in system to the [Spyder](https://github.com/spyder-ide/spyder)-IDE (starting from V5).
+It is implemented as a **set of libraries**, a **plug-in system to** the [Spyder](https://github.com/spyder-ide/spyder)-IDE and a **plug-in system** for the non-agnostic stuff (like: handlers, probers, testers, instrumnets, ...).

-It adds the **ATE project type** to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured -and equipment agnostic- way.

-The `equipment` is brought in by means of plug-ins to ATE.org itself.

 ![Plugin-System](docs/ATE.org/Plugin-System.png)

 Note: It is very well possible to make a `test program` without a physical instrument!
 (Think: Part Averaging Test - `PAT`)

+## set of libraries

+... more desctiption here

+## plug-in system to Spyder

+It adds the **ATE project type** to Spyder, with which one can organize ATE tests, test-programs, test-flows ... in a structured -and equipment agnostic- way.

+## plug-in system for the non-agnostic stuff

+The `equipment` is brought in by means of plug-ins to ATE.org itself.

 ... give me more ...